Numerical study of hypershadows in higher-dimensional black holes: INTRODUCTION

-To enhance visual interpretation, we propose an improved visualization scheme that combines discrete point sampling with surface contouring, offering clearer representations of the three--dimensional structure of hypershadows.
+To enhance visual interpretation, we propose an improved visualization scheme that combines discrete point sampling with surface contouring, offering clearer representations of the three-dimensional structure of hypershadows.
 Furthermore, by analyzing the reflection difference of their central slices, we introduce a quantitative measure of mirror symmetry in hypershadows.
 We then discuss the effects of observer position on the black hole shadow.
 These methodological advances lay the groundwork for future investigations into more exotic black hole geometries.
 In particular, they open the possibility of numerically exploring whether the hypershadow of a black ring exhibits a topological torus structure.

 A key novelty of this work lies in the systematic analysis of the observer inclination angle $\theta_{\rm o}$ in higher dimensions.
-In five--dimensional Myers--Perry black holes we introduce quantitative measures of hypershadow deformation: a distortion parameter $\delta_s$, capturing size reduction relative to the Schwarzschild–-Tangherlini baseline, and a displacement parameter $\eta$, relevant in the singly rotating case.
-We find that $\delta_s$ grows with the spin and, in the single-rotation geometry, also with inclination, while $\eta$ quantifies a symmetry-breaking shift absent in the cohomogeneity--one case.
-Together, these parameters show how $\theta_{\rm o}$ influences the rotational structure of higher--dimensional black holes.
+In five-dimensional Myers-Perry black holes we introduce quantitative measures of hypershadow deformation: a distortion parameter $\delta_s$, capturing size reduction relative to the Schwarzschild-Tangherlini baseline, and a displacement parameter $\eta$, relevant in the singly rotating case.
+We find that $\delta_s$ grows with the spin and, in the single-rotation geometry, also with inclination, while $\eta$ quantifies a symmetry-breaking shift absent in the cohomogeneity-one case.
+Together, these parameters show how $\theta_{\rm o}$ influences the rotational structure of higher-dimensional black holes.

 This paper is organized as follows.
-In Section~2, we introduce the backward ray-tracing method used to compute the hypershadow.
-In Section~3, we present the numerical hypershadows of several higher--dimensional black hole solutions.
-In Section~4, we study the effects of observer position on the black hole shadow.
-In Section~5, We present our conclusions.
+In Sec.~\ref{sec2}, we introduce the backward ray-tracing method used to compute the hypershadow.
+In Sec.~\ref{sec3}, we present the numerical hypershadows of several higher--dimensional black hole solutions.
+In Sec.~\ref{effects}, we study the effects of observer position on the black hole shadow.
+In Sec.~\ref{sec5}, we present our conclusions.